koepnick/debug_printer/README.md

 It is generally preferable to drop into a PDB shell for debugging.
 This is **not** meant to replace that.
 Please don't allow printing everything to become a habit.
 The road to hell is paved with `print()` statements.

 ## Installation
-Please, **please** do not install to your system site packages.
-The road to hell is also paved with `sudo pip install`

-Even installing under `uid 0` in a container is a seriously bad idea.

-This goes for **all** 3rd party packages.

 1) `cd` into a temporary directory
 2) `git clone https://github.io/koepnick/debug_printer`